Akshdhiwar/Auth0-docs/Authentication.md

 ## Multiple Organization Architecture (Multitenancy)

-Many B2B platforms implement some form of isolation and/or branding for their customers’ organization, adding complexity to any Identity and Access Management (IAM) system.
+Many B2B platforms implement some form of isolation and/or branding for their customer's organization, adding complexity to any Identity and Access Management (IAM) system.
 We recommend taking time to read through our guidance and best practice advice for this type of environment.